 There were numerous prominent musicians who did appreciate Barry’s work, though.
 One was Neil Young.
 When he was in Boston for a concert, he rented a Steinway vertical piano for his hotel room, for practicing and for composing.
 Barry was sent to tune that.
 They got along so well that Neil invited Barry to go on tour with him, so he would always have a well-tuned piano.
 Barry considered it, but concluded that it wouldn’t work for him.
 His wife, his friends, and his singing group were all in Boston.
 Plus, he knew how to get around Boston.
 For him to be in new places all the time would be worse than sitting in the recording studio all day.
 He would be bored to death sitting around most of the time, being unable to get around easily in a new place.
 Still, Barry did appreciate that a musician as great as Neil Young thought that highly of him and of his work.

 My piano tuning career continued after the publication of Piano Dance, so I continued to meet interesting and extraordinary people.
-I will continue to write articles about each chapter in the book, but I wanted to publish this story prior to completion of all those articles.
 This story is about a client for whom I had tuned for several years.
 He was a genius at playing piano by ear.
 After I would tune his piano, he would play tunes that I knew and we would sing the songs together.
 Gradually over several years, he related details about his life.
 Here is some of his story:

 Richard had begun playing piano as a small child.
 He would listen to his older brother struggling through his piano lesson, then he would sit down and play the whole lesson by ear perfectly.
 He said it drove his brother crazy.
 He played throughout his life, but never professionally.
 He gradually added songs until he could play about 1500 songs by ear or by memory.
 By contrast, well-known professionals might have 300 songs memorized.
 It was so easy for him to play by ear that he never learned to read music.